morganjng/nba-classifier/README.md

  -- Report.pdf         : our LaTeX typeset report for our project

- -- Report.tex         : our LaTeX source file for our report

  -- all_seasons.csv    : the dataset we used (from Kaggle)

  -- neural_trained.pth : PyTorch state_dict for NeuralNet